Travel Australia With Kids – Doable or Impossible?

 Travis: Even Lennox head was.

 Emma: Yeah.
-Lennox Head and Brunswick head, which are like north and south of Byron are all really great spots.
+Lennox Head and Brunswick Head, which are north and south of Byron are all really great spots.

 Travis: I can’t wait to get up Port Douglas, early beach this year.
 Now that we plan on going up there.
 I’ve been up to Port Douglas and Cairns when I was a young kid, early teens, you know, 12, 13.
 So not that long ago, but yeah, I’m looking forward to getting back up there.
 I’ve got a good fond memory of it and I want to take the family and the kids and get up there and enjoy the last half of this year and yeah, go from there.